mlisovyi/IML_challenge_2018/README.md

 There are several notebooks provided:
   * feature extraction (used to create the provided pickle files from the original inputs)
   * XGBoost optimisation (hyperparameter tune)
   * LightGBM test (no thorough optimisation so far).
-Evaluation metrics on a test sample doesn't work in a LGBM fit for some unclear reason (to be investigated).
   * evaluation of XGBoost models
   * preparation of submission by predicting on the test dataset